plotly/plotly.github.io/_posts/plotly2/2016-09-15-horizontal-bar-charts-in-plotly2-.md

    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose 'Bar chart' under 'Chart type'."
       img: "![Choose chart main](../static/images/bar-graph/group-chart-type-main.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your Y-axis and X-axis to your stacked bar chart.
+    - copy: "Click on GRAPH on the left-hand side to add your y-axis and x-axis to your stacked bar chart.
 After selecting ‘Bar chart', you should then fill out the Y and X dropdown to create the plot."
       img: "![Adding x and y axis](../static/images/bar-graph/horizontalxandyvalues.png)"
     - copy: "This will create a raw stacked chart, as seen below."
       img: "![Adding x and y axis](../static/images/bar-graph/horizontalrawplot.png)"
-    - copy: "For charts that have more than one set of values such as this one, we need to add more data on the Y-axis.
+    - copy: "For charts that have more than one set of values such as this one, we need to add more data on the y-axis.
 We do this by clicking on the '+Trace' button at the top right-hand side of that pane."
       img: "![Trace open](../static/images/bar-graph/horizontaltracebutton.png)"
     - copy: "You can add as many traces as you need, until your plot is complete!"
       img: "![Finished traces](../static/images/static/images/bar-graph/horizontalalltraces.png)"